The Art of Becoming – Chapter 1

 Freedom is found not just in introspection but in action.
 Choices, even small ones, must begin to align with your authentic self.
 This may mean pursuing a passion long buried, stepping away from relationships that drain you, or leaving behind a path that no longer serves you.
 These actions will likely come with resistance.
 The world around you, shaped by its own expectations and fears, may not celebrate your authenticity.
 You may encounter criticism, doubt, or judgment.
 Your own mind, conditioned to equate conformity with safety and security, may fight to keep you in place.
 But resistance is not a reason to stop; it is a sign that you are shifting, growing, and stepping into a life that is truly your own.

-To break free is to embrace chaos, to relinquish the illusion of certainty, and to trust that the process of growth is deeply human and will lead you to a place of alignment.
+To break free is to relinquish the illusion of certainty and to trust that the process of growth is deeply human and will lead you to a place of alignment.
 The self is not a fixed entity waiting to be discovered.
 It is not something you are, but something you must become.

 I urge you to ask yourself: